 What I’m saying is this.
 Add flaxseeds to your diet.
 But make sure your overall diet is in check and full of whole plant foods so that you’ll get all of the benefits that they have to offer.
 I want all of the nutrients that enter your gorgeous, perfect body to have a purpose and to keep you healthy and happy.

-Then come back for today’s recipe.
-You DO NOT want to miss this one.
+You DO NOT want to miss today’s recipe.
 It’s my new favorite.
 It’s also my (real) crab loving girlfriend’s new favorite.

 - 1/4 of a red onion cut into quarters